Employment & Payroll

 • Gross pay — total earnings before deductions

-• Deductions — taxes, contributions, or other withholdings
+• Deductions — taxes, contributions, or withholdings

 • Net pay — the final amount received

-• Pay period — the dates covered by the payment
+• Pay period — the dates covered

 • Hours or rates — where applicable